 Best Hostel: Gallery Hostel has beautiful, clean and comfortable rooms in a central yet quiet location.
 It has a bar, a kitchen, plus a terrace.

 Porto’s cuisine is essentially Portuguese – grilled fish, including sardines, cod, octopus, and several meat dishes.
 But there are some Porto specialties: francesinha (a kind of sandwich with bread, ham and beef, sometimes with an egg on top, covered with melted cheese and a warm, thick tomato and beer sauce, served with french fries), and tripas, a Porto-style tripe stew.

 Casa Santiago serves one of the best francesinhas in Porto.
 Rua Passos Manuel 226

 Restaurante Abadia do Porto serves authentic Porto cuisine in a central location.
 Besides the traditional tripas, it offers several cod and octopus dishes, roast lamb, and some delicious desserts.

 Porto’s main shopping street is the pedestrianized Rua de Santa Catarina.
-Here, you’ll find everything from international department stores, to family-run specialty shops, to the historic Majestic Café with an Art Nouveau facade.
-Here, you go back to the Belle Époque, with a tea or coffee accompanied by a rabanada, one of the house’s treats which is a kind of French toast wrapped in a creamy egg custard with dried fruits.
+Here, you’ll find everything from international department stores to family-run specialty shops to the historic Majestic Café with an Art Nouveau facade.
+Majestic will take you back to the Belle Époque, with a tea or coffee accompanied by a rabanada, a kind of French toast wrapped in a creamy egg custard with dried fruits, one of the house’s treats.

 The Douro Valley